near/docs/docs/3.tutorials/near-components/blog-posts.md

 ## Writing a blog post

 Adding a new blog post is simple.
 To publish a new blog post, you only need to:
-1. Write a regular social message
+1. Write a regular Near Social message
 2. Promote the message and convert it to a Blog post

 <img src="/docs/bosblog/blog-promote1.png" width="60%" />